novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 {{ resize_image(path="adam-optimizer/gradient-trace.png", width=800, height=600, op="fit") }}
 {{ resize_image(path="adam-optimizer/gradient-trace-4.png", width=800, height=600, op="fit") }}

-We can see that orange line is sligthly behind the blue one.
+We can see that orange line is slightly behind the blue one.
 Around `9th` learning epoch they are both in the same position.

 # Summary

 We could easily extend existing library with one more optimizer such as Adam.
-It is quite popular optimizer nowadays as it shows good result in the paper.
+It is quite popular optimizer nowadays as it shows good result in the paper and in practise.
 Anyway, it did not show better results on my data comparing to classic gradient descent algorithm.
-My experiment is not proving that Adam is not good, but it is just showing that in real life you need to experiment with different weight optimizers.
-Also, you should tune hyperparameters for each algorithm separately, i.e. reuse of the same hyperparameters might not help to get the best results out of another optimizer you are currently trying.
+My experiment is not proving that Adam is not good, but it is just showing that in real life you need to experiment with different weight optimisers.
+Also, you should tune hyper-parameters for each algorithm separately, i.e. reuse of the same hyper-parameters might not help to get the best results out of another optimizer you are currently trying.